-A report released by the Sharing Economy Research Center of the State Information Center in China noted positive growth in the shared accommodation market with the following results in 2017:
+A report released by the Sharing Economy Research Center of the State Information Center in China noted positive growth in the shared accommodation market with the following results in 2017:33

-- The market surged 70 percent year-on-year to reach 14.5 billion yuan (US\$2.28 billion); - 78 million people were involved in China's apartment-sharing sector in 2017, among which 76 million were tenants; - ≈3 million domestic housing resources were offered by major apartment-sharing platforms; and - the market attracted US\$540 million in financing.
+- the market surged 70 percent year-on-year to reach 14.5 billion yuan (US\$2.28 billion); - 78 million people were involved in China's apartment-sharing sector in 2017, among which 76 million were tenants; - ≈3 million domestic housing resources were offered by major apartment-sharing platforms; and - the market attracted US\$540 million in financing.

-From 2017 to 2018, revenue from home-sharing listings in China rose by 37.5% to \$16.5 billion RMB.
-It is predicted that revenue from vacation rentals in China will show an annual growth rate of 9.2% from 2019 to 2023 which will result in a market volume of US\$13,307 by 2023.
+From 2017 to 2018, revenue from home-sharing listings in China rose by 37.5% to 16.5 billion RMB.34 It is predicted that revenue from vacation rentals in China will show an annual growth rate of 9.2% from 2019 to 2023 which will result in a market volume of US\$13,307 by 2023.35

 Though the home share market in China is still in its early stages of development, the market shows signs of economic opportunity.
-There has been a rise of vacation rentals resulting from Chinese consumers' pursuit of high-quality travel experiences, and family trips have been a key driver in growth of China's vacation rental and homestay services.
-According to the Ministry of Agriculture and Rural Affairs of China, in 2018 over 3 billion tourists visited rural resorts which collected revenues of more than 800 billion RMB.
-In October 2018, the China State Council released an action
+There has been a rise of vacation rentals resulting from Chinese consumers' pursuit of high-quality travel experiences, and family trips have been a key driver in growth of China's vacation rental and homestay services.36 According to the Ministry of Agriculture and Rural Affairs of China, in 2018 over 3 billion tourists visited rural resorts which collected revenues